SantoriniDave.com

 Ferries from Paros to Athens arrive at gates E6, E7, and E8, directly across the street from the train station.

 Piraeus is the closest port to the Athens city center, and is easily reached via Metro.
-If want to spend any time in Athens after arriving from Paros, this is the port you should choose.
+If you want to spend any time in Athens after arriving from Paros, Piraeus is the port you should choose.
 (See our Guide to Piraeus Ferry Port.)
-There are daily ferries year-round from Paros to Piraeus Port, with additional ships running during the summer months.
+There are daily ferries year-round from Paros to Piraeus Port, with many additional ships running during the summer months.

 Paros to Athens Ferries Arriving at Rafina Port

 Rafina is the closest port to the Athens airport, with direct ferry service from Paros year round.
 If you don’t plan to spend any time in Athens, and will be heading straight to the airport, Rafina is the port you should choose.
-At the height of the high season, there will be many daily ferries sailing from Paros to Athens Rafina port.
+At the height of the high season, there will be 2 to 4 daily ferries sailing from Paros to the Athens Rafina port.

 Read More